About Green's Karate

 Green’s Karate is certified worldwide and is a club member of the Nihon Karate

-Do Kenwa Kai (please read History of Karate for more information about history)
+Do Kenwa Kai since 1998. (please read History of Karate for more information about history)

 There are several level’s of certification including World, International, National, Regional,

 State or Commercial Branch.
 The highest of the certifications and there are 8 schools